 If you disagree with a Pay Less Notice that you have received, but the notice is valid, then in a nutshell, formal proceedings such as Adjudication is the only option and you will need professional help to take your payment dispute forward.

 Despite the detailed statutory law on payment in construction contracts being in place for almost 10 years, it is still not always understood and leaves many confused.
-Typical questions we are often asked in respect of a Pay Less Notice include the following, which we will answer below:
+Typical questions we are often asked in respect of a Pay Less Notice include the following:

 If you are the payer and you want to reduce the sum certified already in the same payment period, you should serve a Pay Less Notice.
 You must make sure you can prove that the other party has received the notice before the “prescribed period” and after the expiry of 5 days from the Payment Due Date.
 The “prescribed period” is open to agreement, but it must work within the payment period otherwise it will be an inadequate mechanism and the Scheme will apply.
 By example, the Scheme is 7 days and JCT contracts are 5 days.